MV Karadeniz Powership İrem Sultan: Powership

 The originally barge carrier was converted into a Powership at the Sedef Shipyard in Tuzla, Istanbul as the fifth of the fleet.
 The construction cost €110 million.
 She was renamed Karadeniz Powership İrem Sultan.
 The vessel is registered under the Liberian flag with homeport Monrovia.

 She has a generation capacity of 114 MW on dual-fuel (HFO- and gas-fired).
 In October 2011, the Powership sailed to Basra, Iraq, where she supplied electricity for about one million residents there in a timespan of three years.
 Two vessels of the fleet, MV Karadeniz Powership Doğan Bey (126 MW) and MV Karadeniz Powership Rauf Bey (180 MW), were already stationed in Iraq to bridge power shortage.

-In November 2015, Karpowership was awarded to supply electricity to land-locked Zambia via cross-border interconnected transmission lines through Mozambique and Zimbabwe.
+In November 2015, Karpowership was awarded a contract to supply electricity to land-locked Zambia via cross-border interconnected transmission lines through Mozambique and Zimbabwe.
 Powership started delivering electricity in March 2016, within less than 4 months from contract signing.
-The contract is to initially supply 100 MW of base load power.
+The contract was to initially supply 100 MW of base load power.

-In March 2018, upon the completion of the contract with Zambia, Karpowership signed a new contract with Mozambique’s electricity utility company, Electricdade de Mozambique (EdM) to supply 48 MW of base load for 5 years.
+In March 2018, upon the completion of the contract with Zambia, Karpowership signed a new contract with Mozambique’s electricity utility company, Electricdade de Mozambique (EdM) to supply 48 MW of base load power for 5 years.

 A similar ship will be built for Adelaide.

-In November 2022 she is stationed in the dominican Republic in front of Santo Domingo.
+In November 2022 she is stationed in the Dominican Republic off of Santo Domingo.
+As of 2025 October stationed in the Port of Havana Cuba supplying energy to the grid system there.